mfractor/mfractor.github.io/docs/setup.md

 ##Introduction

-This document covers how to install, activate and update MFractor for Xamarin Studio.
+This document covers how to install, activate, update and uninstall MFractor for Xamarin Studio.

 ##Install MFractor
 The simplest way to install MFractor into Xamarin Studio is by using the MFractor.Installer helper addin.

 This addin lives inside the Addin Manager in Xamarin Studio, under **Gallery** -> **IDE extensions**.

-Open up Xamarin Studio and click on the **Xamarin Studio** then **Addins...**
+Open up Xamarin Studio and click on the **Xamarin Studio** menu and then **Addins...**

 ![addin manager location](img/setup/addin-manager-menu.png)